Skip to content

 When: Continuous implementation

-Entrepreneurship as Part of Career, 5 credits
+Entrepreneurship as part of a career, 5 ECTS

 When: Continuous implementation